No Result

 signing books at bookstore event with multiple copies of published work displayed

-The choice between hybrid publishing vs self publishing isn’t about finding the “better” option, it’s about choosing the path that fits your strengths, resources, and goals.
+The choice between hybrid publishing vs self-publishing isn’t about finding the “better” option, it’s about choosing the path that fits your strengths, resources, and goals.

 Hybrid publishing provides polish, credibility, and wider distribution, but at a higher cost and with less control.
-Self publishing provides freedom, speed, and higher royalties, but demands more effort and skill from you as an entrepreneur.
+Self-publishing provides freedom, speed, and higher royalties, but demands more effort and skill from you as an entrepreneur.

 As one author wisely said: “Publishing isn’t one-size-fits-all, it’s one-size-fits-YOU.”